 In order to improve this capability amongst the workforce, there are a number of strategies open to HR.

 “A good starting point is to review your organisation’s business strategies to ensure you are making the most of the Asian opportunity and Australia’s multicultural society.
 Measuring and benchmarking the Asia capability profile of your workforce is also key.”

-, promotions and remuneration review, place a higher value on candidates with Asian experience, an Asian cultural identity, or experience working in or managing culturally diverse teams, she told HC
+During recruitment, promotions and remuneration review, place a higher value on candidates with Asian experience, an Asian cultural identity, or experience working in or managing culturally diverse teams, she told HC.

 “Research shows that people with these experiences and characteristics have higher cultural intelligence and can generate positive outcomes for the business.”